What Is A Hemifacial Microsomia?

 The term hemifacial microsomia means that half of the face is underdeveloped or abnormally small.
 It is a congenital disorder, or birth defect, which affects a child’s lower half of the face, including the ears, mouth, and lower jaw.
 The most obvious sign is a partially formed ear or the complete absence of an ear, though only sometimes is hearing defective.
 Your child’s lower jaw can also be underdeveloped or even missing.
 Although it is generally known to only affect one half of the face, it can occur on both sides.
 In more severe cases, hemifacial microsomia can obstruct the windpipe, making it difficult to breathe.

 If your child has been diagnosed with Goldenhar syndrome, the eyes, rather than the ears, are the most common facial feature affected.
 Your child may have a small eye socket with a small, non-seeing eye or possibly no eye.
 You may notice notches in the eyelid, which are called epibulbar dermoids.
-Goldenhar syndrome may include a fusion or bony bridge between the bones of the neck.
+Goldenhar syndrome may also include a fusion or bony bridge between the bones of the neck.

 The degree of deformity in children with hemifacial microsomia varies from mild to severe.
 This condition is the second most common facial birth defect, occurring in every 3,500 to 4,500 births.